-The switch supports 1000BASE-SX and 1000BASE-LX, and 1000BASE-ZX SFP-compatible transceivers.
+The switch supports 1000BASE-SX, 1000BASE-LX and 1000BASE-ZX SFP transceivers.
 To install an SFP transceiver, do the following:

 - Consider network and cabling requirements to select an appropriate SFP transceiver type. - Insert the transceiver with the optical connector facing outward and the slot connector facing down.
-Note that SFP transceivers are keyed so they can only be installed in one orientation. - 3.
+Note that SFP transceivers are keyed so they can only be installed in the correct orientation. - 3.
 Slide the SFP transceiver into the slot until it clicks into place.